mostlyobvious/vm-cookbook/README.md

 # VM cookbook

 Supported systems: Ubuntu LTS, Debian Wheezy.
+It is also assumed that you use LVM.